Author's note: The full book is available on the Galatea app or my website: www.iamsara.com.

 “You have it made, Natalia.
 I’ve told you a hundred times.
 Your father is doing well in his work.
 We have a very nice house.
 You have everything you could ever want.
 Look at the opportunities in front of you.”

-Death, Natalia thought as she looked at the few tables in her view.
+Death, Natalia thought while she looked at the few tables in her view.
 The inhabitants were all adults.
-The only minor she’d seen had been the other girl with her mother.
-It was illegal for anyone under eighteen to be out without the accompaniment of an adult, preferably a parent.
+The only minor she had seen had been the other girl with her mother.
+It was illegal for anyone under eighteen to be out without the accompaniment of an adult: preferably a parent.
 She wasn’t allowed to have more than one friend over at a time.
 Nor was she allowed to go to a friend’s house unless a parent was in attendance.
 She had no phone.
 No computer.
 Her parents dictated everything.